EKGF/ekg-maturity/docs-fragments/pillar/technology/capability-area/technology-execution/capability/logging-systems-monitoring/dimensions.md

-# Dimensions

 !!! warn

-    Work in progress
+    Work in progress, describe the various measurable dimensions and concerns related to this capability